 What Does The Dentist Do During A Root Canal Procedure?

 Your dentist may perform the root canal, or he or she might refer you to an endodontist.
 An endodontist specializes in diseases or injuries of the pulp and nerves of the teeth.
 The degree of the damage to the root and pulp will determine whether you will require specialized care.
 The root canal procedure itself will probably take a couple of visits to the dentist.
 The procedure will include an X-ray, and then the decayed tissue will be removed after drilling into the tooth.
 After cleaning the tooth out, it is sealed.
 Sealing may happen at the next visit as many dentists like to make sure the infection is completely taken care of.

-Thank you to our sponsor White Glove Transportation!
+Thank you to our sponsor this Racine commercial landscaping company!